lorinkoz/django-pgschemas/docs/advanced.md

 If `--parallel` is passed, the command will be run asynchronously, spawning multiple threads controlled by the setting `PGSCHEMAS_PARALLEL_MAX_PROCESSES`.
 It defaults to `None`, in which case the number of CPUs will be used.

-By default, schemas that do not exist will be created (but not synchronized), except if `--no-create-schemas` is passed.
+By default, schemas that do not exist will be created (but migrations won't be applied), except if `--no-create-schemas` is passed.

 ### Inheritable commands